uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 The software should convert transactional information into summary totals.
 It should categorise these totals as income or expenses.
 The software will send this summary information to HMRC for each mandated income source.
 HMRC can then use this information to calculate taxes based on the most recent data.

 When the tax calculation is triggered, it means that the quarterly obligation has been fulfilled if the data covers the entire period.
-It can take up to 1 hour for the obligation to be confirmed as met.
 Customers can also check the status of their obligations through HMRC online services.

 <a href="figures/submit-periodics.svg" target="blank"><img src="figures/submit-periodics.svg" alt="submit periodics diagram" style="width:720px;" /></a>